Testing common approximations of neutrino fast flavor conversion: Introduction

 From the standpoint of coarse-grained flavor-wave transport, which has been developed in the contexts of quasilinear theory \cite{fiorillo2024fast, fiorillo2025collective} and miscidynamics \cite{johns2023thermodynamics, johns2024subgrid, johns2025local}, homogeneous BGK models continuously and artificially deplete the spectrum of flavor waves (\textit{i.e.}, the emergent collective degrees of freedom associated with subgrid inhomogeneity).
 In effective classical transport with homogeneous asymptotic states, the flavor-wave spectrum is in effect periodically replaced by small fluctuations.
 As an alternative to coarse-grained flavor-wave transport, one could attempt to formulate spatially inhomogeneous asymptotic states for use in effective classical transport or the BGK model.
 This idea has not yet been developed, nor do we do so here.

 In Secs.~\ref{sec:irrev} and \ref{sec:random} we explore some other aspects of subgrid inhomogeneity.
 Section~\ref{sec:irrev} makes a point that, to our knowledge, has not been made before: FFC does not need to be accompanied by instability.
 We demonstrate this in the following manner.
-First, neutrinos are slowly emitted in such a way that the system is driven through marginally stable states.
+First, neutrinos are slowly injected in such a way that the system is driven through marginally stable states.
 During this phase, fast instabilities cause subgrid inhomogeneity to build up.
-We then switch to slowly absorbing neutrinos in such a way that the system is driven through (non-marginally) stable states and encounters no further instabilities.
+We then switch to slowly removing neutrinos in such a way that the system is driven through (non-marginally) stable states and encounters no further instabilities.
 FFC occurs due to the preexisting inhomogeneity despite the absence of instabilities.

-We set up our calculations in Sec.~\ref{sec:irrev} so that, if flavor mixing were turned off, the absorption of neutrinos would undo the emission and return the system to the initial state.
+We set up our calculations in Sec.~\ref{sec:irrev} so that, if flavor mixing were turned off, the removal of neutrinos would undo the injection and return the system to the initial state.
 In the exact solution, the flavor-mixing system nearly returns to its initial state but not quite.
-The degree of irreversibility is much more pronounced in calculations where the subgrid inhomogeneities are replaced by small perturbations at the moment emission switches to absorption.
+The degree of irreversibility is much more pronounced in calculations where the subgrid inhomogeneities are replaced by small perturbations at the moment injection switches to removal.
 Effective classical transport and the BGK model, at least in the forms implemented so far (in particular, with local relaxation to post-instability asymptotic states), equate FFC to unstable evolution.
 This is the third limitation that we highlight.

 One of the main messages of the paper is that subgrid flavor inhomogeneities are generally important to keep track of in astrophysical settings.
 Still, one would hope that some of the subgrid details prove to be inessential.
 If not, the viability of all coarse-grained methods is questionable.
 One particularly optimistic idea is to approximate the evolution in terms of $\langle \bm{P} \rangle$ and $\langle |\bm{P}| \rangle$, where $\bm{P}$ is a polarization vector and $\langle \cdot \rangle$ is a spatial coarse-graining operator \cite{liu2024quasi}.
 This is a quasi-homogeneous analysis in the sense that $\langle |\bm{P}| \rangle$, although a spatially averaged quantity, is sensitive to subgrid information yet still has better predictability properties than the chaotic nature of the subgrid flavor structure \cite{urquilla2024chaos}.